Azure/azure-iot-sdk-csharp/.github/CONTRIBUTING.md

 * Have a feature request for SDKs?
 Please post it on [User Voice](https://feedback.azure.com/forums/321918-azure-iot) to help us prioritize.
 * Have a technical question?
 Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-iot-hub) with tag “azure-iot-hub”
 * Need Support?
 Every customer with an active Azure subscription has access to support with guaranteed response time.
 Consider submitting a ticket and get assistance from Microsoft support team
 * Found a bug?
 Please help us fix it by thoroughly documenting it and filing an issue on GitHub.
-This is the repo for C# only.
+This is the repo for .NET only.
 Use the respective repo for (C, Java, .NET, Node.js, Python).

 ## Contribute documentation